 Studies suggest that that sexual monogamy is not common in the animal world but is rather a construct of human beings that tends to conflict with an innate desire for multiple sexual partners.
-However, despite this, many people continue to aspire to maintain a monogamous relationship, and many cultures throughout the world demand sexual fidelity.
+Despite this, many people continue to aspire to maintain a monogamous relationship and many cultures throughout the world demand sexual fidelity.

-We spoke with Dr Daniela Rossi , a leading psychologist who offers couples therapy via e-Consultation and also in-person at her practice.
-We decided to discuss the motives for being unfaithful in a relationship, how infidelity impacts people, and the ways in which therapy can help overcome some of these challenges.
-Have a read to of this article to find out the answers to some FAQs about infidelity.
+We spoke with Dr Daniela Rossi , a leading psychologist who offers couples therapy via e-Consultation and also face to face at her practice.
+We decided to discuss the motives for being unfaithful in a relationship, how infidelity impacts people and the ways in which therapy can help overcome some of these challenges.

 What are some of the reasons why a person may engage in infidelity?